eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle_model_creation/automated_model_lifecycle/_index.md

 }
 ```

-In Python template based projects the generated model is finally installed in the site-packages folder, whereat in C++ projects it is made available as a cmake include folder.
+In Python template based projects the generated model is finally installed in the site-packages folder, while in C++ projects it is made available as a CMake include folder.

 ## Further information